Can AI generate a scent profile for a new perfume that appeals to a specific demographic ?

 Cast your vote — then read what our editor and the AI models found.

-The fragrance industry has begun leveraging AI to predict sensory preferences by analyzing cultural, biological, and market data.
-These systems can model how different compounds interact with human olfaction and emotional responses.
-AI-generated scent profiles have already been used in commercial product development.
-However, the final human test—wearing the perfume—remains critical.
+The fragrance industry has begun leveraging AI to predict sensory preferences by analyzing cultural, biological, and market data, modeling how different compounds interact with human olfaction and emotional responses.
+These AI-generated scent profiles have already been used in commercial product development, though the final human test—wearing the perfume—remains critical.

-AI systems can now generate preliminary scent profiles for perfumes by combining large fragrance-ingredient databases with consumer preference models and demographic data, but they cannot physically compound, test, or bottle a finished perfume because scent remains a chemical rather than digital phenomenon.
-Current tools rely on olfactory databases and machine learning to map odor descriptors to ingredients and to suggest accords that historically resonate with target age, gender, or cultural groups, yet these proposals still require human perfumers and analytical instruments for validation and scale-up.
-Early-stage prototypes have been used to guide perfumers toward novel accords, but end-to-end autonomous perfume creation without human oversight remains beyond present capability.
+AI systems can now generate preliminary scent profiles by combining large fragrance-ingredient databases with consumer preference models and demographic data, yet they cannot physically compound, test, or bottle a finished perfume because scent is a chemical rather than digital phenomenon.
+Current tools rely on olfactory databases and machine learning to map odor descriptors to ingredients and suggest accords that historically resonate with target age, gender, or cultural groups, but these proposals still require human perfumers and analytical instruments for validation and scale-up.
+Early-stage prototypes have guided perfumers toward novel accords, while end-to-end autonomous perfume creation without human oversight remains beyond present capability.

 — Enriched May 13, 2026 · Source: IFRA